NativeScript/docs-v7/README.md

 $ ./build.sh
 ```

-_Note: If you are an external contributors, you can add a '--skipDependencies' flag to the ./build.sh command in order to bypass steps that you will not be able to execute successfully._
+_Note: If you are an external contributors, you can add a '--skipDependencies' flag to the ./build.sh command in order to bypass steps that you will not be able to execute successfully.
+Be advised that in such case parts of the documentation (API Reference, Sidekick, SDK Examples) won't be available locally._

 ### Adding content